Rental Affordability

 TREND

-SAN BERNARDINO COUNTY’S MEDIAN RENTS ARE NOT AFFORDABLE FOR LOWER-WAGE WORKERS
+RIVERSIDE-SAN BERNARDINO METRO AREA MEDIAN RENTS ARE INCREASINGLY UNAFFORDABLE FOR LOWER-WAGE WORKERS

-HALF OF GROWTH OCCUPATIONS FALL BELOW WAGE NEEDED TO AFFORD MEDIAN ONE BEDROOM UNIT
+MORE THAN HALF OF GROWTH OCCUPATIONS FALL BELOW THE WAGE NEEDED TO AFFORD A MEDIAN ONE-BEDROOM UNIT

-Average Salaries for Growth Occupations and Hourly Wage Needed to Afford Median One-Bedroom Rent in Riverside-San Bernardino Metro Area, 2022
+Average Hourly Wages for Growth Occupations and Hourly Wage Needed to Afford Median One-Bedroom Rent in Riverside-San Bernardino Metro Area, 2024

 Despite recent increases in regional rents, the Riverside-San Bernardino metro area continues to boast some of the least expensive rental housing in the Southern California region.

-SAN BERNARDINO COUNTY’S HOUSING WAGE IS LOWER THAN MOST NEIGHBORING COUNTIES
+SAN BERNARDINO METRO’S HOUSING WAGE IS LOWER THAN NEIGHBORING PEER MARKETS

 [1] The housing wage is an estimate of the hourly wage a full-time workers must earn to afford a rental home at the Department of Housing and Urban Development’s (HUD) fair market rent without spending more than 30% of their income on housing.